casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 curl -s http://65.21.235.219:9999/events/main?start_from=29267508
 ```

-Each URL can have a query string added of the form `?start_from=<ID>`, where ID is an integer representing an old event ID.
+Each URL can have a query string added to the form `?start_from=<ID>`, where ID is an integer representing an old event ID.
 With this query, you can replay the event stream from that old event onwards.
 If you specify an event ID that has already been purged from the cache, the server will replay all the cached events.

 :::note